 Location Situated 6 miles north of Lake George Village, 4 miles south of Bolton Landing, Woodland House is the only house on a 49-acre parcel of wooded land.
 Views from the house are of native Adirondack trees and rock ledges.
 The house is set back 200 feet from the road (Route 9N, Lake Shore Drive), with no other houses on any side.

-Capacity The house contains four bedrooms and four full baths and is arranged and furnished for a party of eight or up to ten people.
+Capacity The house contains four bedrooms and four full baths and is arranged and furnished for a party of up to ten people.
 Except in the summer, rates are computed according to the size of the group, from two to ten, and we welcome the small group, too.

 Wireless Internet connection A wired or wireless Internet connection, a Spectrum product is available in the house at no extra charge.